Food and Drink to Try in Belgium

 This rich, slow-cooked stew is widely served throughout Belgium and was on the menu at almost all the Bruges restaurants we passed.
 We tried it just off the Markt at Vlaminck ’14 and it just melted in the mouth.

 Mussels and Fries (Moules Frites)

-Ok, so this one isn’t for me, I’m not a fan of mussels, but my mom loves them and had some great things to say about the dish she had.
-The Belgian take is cooked in a pot with garlic, onions, chilli, thyme, and white wine, served with another national food: fries.
+Ok, so this one isn’t for me, I’m not a fan of mussels.
+But my mom loves them and had some great things to say about the dish she had.
+The Belgian take is cooked in a pot with garlic, onions, chilli, thyme, and white wine.
+It’s then with another national food: fries.

 Waffles are synonymous with Belgium, and I’ve had some amazing ones during my travels in this country.
 Most are classically served with cream, although many places offer up fruit and chocolate sauce options.

 More of a cocktail fan?
-Try one of the flavoured beers.
-You can find ales infused with mango, coconut, and more, or go for one of the cherry beers, which taste quite similar to a summery fruity cider.
+Then try one of the flavoured beers.
+You can find ales infused with mango, coconut, and more.
+Or go for one of the cherry beers, which taste quite similar to a summery fruity cider.

 What was the stew like?
 I looks a bit like french onion soup.

 Really nice, quite a dry stew, meaty, and definitely got hints of the beer used in it.
 Very much like Guinness beef stew if you’ve ever had that